usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 ### &sect; 35.163 Information and signage

-- (a) A public entity shall ensure that interested persons, including persons with impaired vision or hearing, can obtain information as to the existence and location of accessible services, activities, and facilities.</li> <li>(b) A public entity shall provide signage at all inaccessible entrances to each of its facilities, directing users to an accessible entrance or to a location at which they can obtain information about accessible facilities.
-The international symbol for accessibility shall be used at each accessible entrance of a facility. </li> </ul>
+(a) A public entity shall ensure that interested persons, including persons with impaired vision or hearing, can obtain information as to the existence and location of accessible services, activities, and facilities. (b) A public entity shall provide signage at all inaccessible entrances to each of its facilities, directing users to an accessible entrance or to a location at which they can obtain information about accessible facilities.
+The international symbol for accessibility shall be used at each accessible entrance of a facility.

 ### &sect; 35.164 Duties